The following is a guest post courtesy of Woodstock and Dr. Linus from dadsmakingcents.com

 Meaning, your first home is not just a roof over your head, but it’s a financial opportunity and should be considered as such during the process.
 This is the story of Woodstock’s first home.

 Recipe for Success Using Your First Home Purchase

-I left the condo after 6 years and it wasn’t until recently that I truly recognized the error of my ways and appreciated the money lost with this investment.
+I left the condo after six years, and it wasn’t until recently that I truly recognized the error of my ways and appreciated the money lost with this investment.

 Dr. Linus and I contracted the real estate itch with an investment opportunity that forced us to put on our nerd glasses and educate ourselves on the financials of what we hoped was a good purchase.
 This first purchase led to another, and eventually, some level of clarity on the differences between a good and bad deal.

 Through our purchases, Linus and I have come up with an approach to real estate investing that I think could be applied to any real estate purchase, whether it be an investment property or a personal residence.
 Had I assessed my first home purchase knowing what I know now, I may have made different choices.

 Here’s our approach applied (retroactively) to my first home purchase: